onsdagens/scholarly-ltupresentation/example/main.typ

 Here is a code snippet with highlighting:\ ```Rust let b = if a != 0 {100/a} else {100}```

 = Double column slide
-#ltu-slide[
-  - Demonstrate the ability to perform *model-based* design of *small footprint* (low-powered, low-memory) distributed embedded real-time systems
-  - Modelling and analysis of real-time applications under the RTIC framework
-  // These following two brackets need to be on the same line:
-][
   - Power-profiling down to the micro-second/ampere
   - Validation of embedded software by debugging and tracing ]